gchq/sleeper/docs/12-design.md

 aggregate together values for the same key (e.g. to sum counts associated with the same key).
 Each iterator is a function that takes as input a `CloseableIterator<Record>` and returns a `CloseableIterator<Record>`.
 Examples of iterators can be found in `sleeper.core.iterator.impl`.

+## Status stores

+Sleeper includes stores that track the status of jobs as they pass through the system.
+These status updates are stored separately from the state of each Sleeper table.
+The table state is held in the state store, whereas the status stores are used for reporting.

+The status stores allow us to report on how a job has been run, either successfully or with failures.
+We also report when a job runs on a specific task, and the status and statistics of each task.

+Here a task usually means an ECS task, that runs in an AWS ECS cluster.
+It is started by a scheduled process, it listens for jobs on an SQS queue, and processes jobs from the queue until there are no jobs available for a certain period.

+As an example, here's a normal lifecycle of a compaction job, starting from an idle instance of Sleeper with nothing
+running:

+1. A scheduled rule runs a lambda to create compaction jobs.
+2. The lambda adds a number of compaction jobs to the SQS queue.
+3. A scheduled rule runs a lambda to create tasks in the compaction ECS cluster.
+4. The lambda checks the number of compaction jobs on the queue and creates tasks to run them.
+5. A compaction task starts, finds a job on the queue, and runs it.
+Once there are no more jobs it terminates.

+Updates are tracked in the status store when a compaction job is created, started in a task, finished in the task, and when it's committed to the Sleeper table by updating the state store.

+Updates are also tracked for a task when when it starts and when it terminates.

+Similar tracking is in place for ingest and bulk import.

+## Scheduled rules scaling across tables

+Most internal operations in a Sleeper instance operate on a schedule.
+We use CloudWatch scheduled rules to invoke these.
+For operations that apply against Sleeper tables, the scheduled rule will actually invoke a trigger lambda.
+The trigger lambda creates messages on an SQS FIFO queue to invoke a handler lambda, where each message is for single Sleeper table.
+When a lambda is triggered by a FIFO queue, AWS can ensure that for each message for the same

+TODO